nomicness/a-whole-new-world/laws.md

   - **SECTION 3** Initial Village Populations are defined by rolling 12d12+12.

   - **SECTION 4** Village names and descriptions are at the descression of the Overseeer of the village, though resources, population growth, and prosperity must be determined by the rules defined herein.

-  - **SECTION 5** This rule escapes rules **108** and **103** In that individual sections of this rule may be ammended INLINE and will not receive a new ordinal.
-For the purposes of proposals and points, the ordinal 327 shall be used for Section ammendments and additions.